evmts/tevm-monorepo/docs/src/content/docs/learn/clients/index.md

 - 4788

 Tevm plans on supporting many types of tx in future but at this moment only [EIP-1559 Fee Market tx](https://github.com/ethereumjs/ethereumjs-monorepo/blob/master/packages/tx/src/eip1559Transaction.ts) are supported.

+## Tree shakeable actions

+Like viem, Tevm supports tree-shakeable action.
+With `createBaseClient()` and the `tevm/actions` package.
+These are described in detail in the [actions api guide](../actions/index.md)